 Compliance with a request must be prompt and within the time limit of 20 College days (this does not include the College holidays or weekends) or 60 working days if this is shorter.
+'College' days is defined by the ICO as any day on which there is a session and the students are in attendance.
 Failure to comply could result in a complaint by the requester to the Information Commissioner's Office.
 The response time starts counting as the first day from the next working day after the request is received (so if a request was received on Monday 6th October the time limit would start from the next working day, the 7th October).